Full Mouth Restoration Mount Pleasant, MI

 Tooth Extractions

 Dr. Ribitch can perform tooth extractions for patients with severely impacted, injured, or infected teeth.
 After the extraction site of an injured or infected tooth has healed, Dr. Ribitch will help you plan for your dental implant treatment.
-It is more comfortable for patients to undergo extraction treatments than to continue to deal with tooth pain or an unbalanced bite.
+Removing the tooth is often more comfortable than living with constant pain or an unbalanced bite.

 Dental Implants and Implant Restorations